-The garden view room is clean and homely, and has a nude palette with chocolate stone finish accents.
+The garden view room is clean and homely, and has a warm palette with stone finish accents.
 It feels just like home with an extra touch of class.
-The amenities include an air-conditioned space with a kitchenette of a mini-fridge and sink, small high table for 2, closet, safe, full bathroom with the choice of hot and cold water, and a veranda with wooden seats and table.
+The amenities include an air-conditioned space with a kitchenette of a mini-fridge and sink, small high table and chairs for 2, cable tv, closet, safe, full bathroom with the choice of hot and cold water, and a patio with wooden seats and table.
 My accommodation included 2 fluffy double beds.
 My main critique is the in-room lighting was fairly dim, which was especially displayed during the grey, wet weather.
 Wi-Fi is accessible (and with good signal) throughout the resort, so thankfully there are no worries about losing internet access in certain areas.

 The location of the resort allows easy access to nearby excursions.
 The activity-filled Seven Mile Beach is a mere 3 minutes away when driving, while the world-famous Rick’s Café is just 200m away.
 Besides those, there are a host of other venues you can enjoy, take it from me!
-Quick stops were made at:
+Quick stops 2 – 20mins away by vehicle were made at:

 1) Barney’s Flower & Hummingbird Garden (~7 minutes away) to admire fluttering hummingbirds, including the national Doctor Bird.
 The hummingbirds on the property are free to roam wherever they please, and return to the garden due to the lush variety of trees and plants present.
 The frequency of their visits vary depending on a number of factors such as season, rainfall, time of day etc. I actually got to feed one, but the little critters zoom by so quickly, I was unable to capture the moment.

 Whenever I visit Westmoreland, Negril in particular, I always feel like there’s never enough time.
-Definitely want to return to all the places listed for a longer, fuller experience.
+Do yourself a favour and opt to unwind for a few days at Oasis Resort Negril.

 Have you experienced any of the above venues?